 Sky has outsourced the development and support of its customer relationship management systems and operations.

-Avaya has bolstered its videoconferencing capabilities with the acquisition of Radvision which provides the technology to provide video to mobile devices.
-With the consumerisation trend firmly in mind the telecommunications vendor has made the acquisition to combine its unified comms suite with the
+Avaya has bolstered its videoconferencing capabilities with the acquisition of Revision which provides the technology to provide video to mobile devices.

 Cloud providers can now offer interconnection services to customers via the new interconnection services suite from Telx.

 IT managers and content management pros are being put into a difficult position, one where they need to find a way to work with the many new devices entering the workplace.

 The Isle of Wight is to receive high-speed internet as part of the island’s plans to improve connectivity

 TDWI Solution Summit speakers gathered last week to exchange MDM best practices and data governance tips.

 A recent survey of 327 Oracle application pros by the Oracle Applications Users Group found that end of support was by far the biggest driver for upgrading.